C11198v4 Graduate Certificate in Human Resource Management

 Applicants must have completed a UTS recognised bachelor's degree, or an equivalent or higher qualification, or submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate studies.

-Professional Experience Requirement: At least two years' full time, or equivalent, relevant managerial work experience.
+• a minimum of at least four years' full time, or equivalent, relevant work experience.

-The managerial or supervisory work experience must be demonstrated through a C.V. and a Statement of Service confirming the dates of employment, and the position held within the organisation.
+The relevant work experience must be demonstrated through a C.V. and a Statement of Service confirming the dates of employment, and the position held within the organisation.

 Eligibility for admission does not guarantee offer of a place.